Grangetown, Cardiff: Festivals and events

 Grangetown Festival take place for a week in June each year.
 It began in 1978 and is organised by Grangetown Community Action.
 The festival culminates in a parade through the streets, ending in Grange Gardens where a carnival takes place.

 The 'Roxe Jam' hip-hop and graffiti festival takes place annually in Sevenoaks Park, Grangetown, on the last weekend of July.
 The first festival was in July 2008.
 The event was set up in memory of a young graffiti writer, Bill Lockwood aka Roxe, who was killed in a road accident.
 The main highlight of the event is the legal painting of a 140 m wall which runs parallel to the Cardiff to Penarth railway line.
 The festival last took place in 2012.

 Sport and leisure

 Baseball

 Grangetown was the home of Grange Albion and Grange Catholics, two of British baseball's most successful teams.
 Both played their home games at Sevenoaks Park.
 Grange Albion celebrated its centenary in 2007 but both clubs' teams were discontinued due to lack of players, with the Welsh Baseball League suspended in the summer of 2018 with only three teams left to compete.

 Cricket

-Bay Dragons Cricket Club is based in Grangetown and play in South East Wales Cricket League.
+Bay Dragons Cricket Club is based in Grangetown and play in the South East Wales Cricket League.